-This area focused on children's developments of their fine and gross motor control.
-Children take part in weekly hour long PE lessons where they practise changing in their PE kit and develop skills for playing in a team and understanding the rules of a game.
+This area focuses on children's developments of their fine and gross motor control.
+Children take part in weekly hour long PE lessons where they practise changing into their PE kit and develop skills for playing in a team and understanding the rules of a game.
 Children will also develop their fine motor skills such a treading and handwriting through a physical development focus.

 Towards the end of their time in EYFS children will be taken out on a school trip which they always look forward to, however throughout their year in Reception children will visit their local shops and park to investigate the world around them.

 All children in our EYFS classes have their own profiles in which adults keep outstanding records of their learning in school through photographs and observations as well as samples of the work they have produced.
 Parents are encourage to share these folders with their children at parents’ evenings but also during parents into reading sessions which take place every Friday morning.
 Parents into reading is a great chance for parents to join their children in the classroom to engage in reading and sometimes writing activities as well as to share their profiles